xpnteam/xpnet/README.md

 <aside class="notice">
 XPNet does not currently have a cross-compiler set up.
-If you want to build a plugin on Windows, you have to build on Windows.
+If you want to build a plugin to run on Windows, you have to build on Windows.
 If you want o run on macOS, you have to build on macOS.
 In the future, we may create official binary releases, so you
 </aside>